Blood Pressure

 ⚖️ Pros & Cons Analysis

-• ✅ The Good: Dual tracking for both blood pressure and blood sugar caters to a wider user base with related health concerns.
+• ✅ The Good: Dual-metric support for both blood pressure and blood sugar provides a comprehensive view of metabolic health in one place.

 🛠️ Room for Improvement